kolonialno/django-deprecated-field/README.md

 #### `DEPRECATED_FIELD_STRICT`
 Boolean.
 Default: `False`.

 Set to `True` to raise an exception whenever the field is accessed in the code.
-Setting it to `False` will trigger a `WARNING` log.
+Setting it to `False` will trigger a `ERROR` log.
 It's recommended to set this to `True` in development, CI and staging, and to `False` in production.

 #### `DEPRECATED_FIELD_USE_STRUCTLOG`
 Boolean.
 Default: `False`.